pgRouting/workshop/docs/chapters/geoext_client.rst

 The basic workflow to get a route from the web server is:

 #. transform our points coordinates from EPSG:900913 to EPSG:4326
-#. call the webservice with the correct arguments (method and two points)
+#. call the web service with the correct arguments (method and two points coordinates)
 #. parse the web service response: transform GeoJSON to OpenLayers.Feature.Vector
-#. transform the result from EPSG:4326 to EPSG:900913
+#. transform all the coordinates from EPSG:4326 to EPSG:900913
 #. add this result to a vector layer

 The first item is something new: our map uses the EPSG:900913 projection